-The CRA Qualified Investment Fund and CCM Alternative Income Fund are distributed by SEI Investments Distribution Co.
+The CCM Community Impact Bond Fund (f/k/a the CRA Qualified Investment Fund) and CCM Alternative Income Fund are distributed by SEI Investments Distribution Co.
 (SIDCo), 1 Freedom Valley Dr., Oaks, PA 19456.
 SIDCo is not affiliated with Community Capital Management.
-The Quaker Funds are distributed by Foreside Fund Services, LLC.
+The CCM Core Impact Equity Fund and CCM Small/Mid-Cap Impact Value Fund are distributed by Foreside Fund Services, LLC.

 Investing involves risk, including possible loss of principal.
 Bonds and bond funds are subject to interest rate risk and will decline in value as interest rates rise.
 High yield bonds involve greater risks of default or downgrade and are more volatile than investment grade securities, due to the speculative nature of their investments.
 The CCM Alternative Income Fund uses investment techniques that are different from the risks ordinarily associated with equity investments.
 Such techniques and strategies include hedging risks, merger arbitrage risks, derivative risks, short sale risks, leverage risks, commodities risk, and foreign investment risks, which may increase volatility and may increase costs and lower performance.
 Commodities can be highly volatile and the use of leverage may accelerate the velocity of potential losses.